X-UP-Lab/X-UP-Lab.github.io/_pages/services.md

 ---
-layout: page    # Use same layout as your other pages
+layout: default    # Use same layout as your other pages
 title: Services
 permalink: /services/
 nav: true